Alec-Stashevsky/blocklength/README.md

 choice of block-length, or the number of blocks to break the time series into.

-The goal of `{blocklength}` is to simplify and automate the process of selecting a block-length to perform a bootstrap on dependent data.
+The goal of `blocklength` is to simplify and automate the process of selecting a block-length to perform a bootstrap on dependent data.
-`{blocklength}` has several functions that take their name from the authors who have proposed them.
+`blocklength` has several functions that take their name from the authors who have proposed them.
 Currently, there are two methods
 available: